nostalgebraist/nostalgebraist-autoresponder/README.md

     - `autoresponder_wrapper.ipynb` (a lightweight wrapper around `autoresponder.py`)
     - Running this layer requires:
       - a GPU with ~16GB memory
-      - a GCS bucket containing the following data files:
-        - trained generator, selector and sentiment models
+      - a GCS bucket containing trained generator, selector and sentiment models
-        - a data corpus (TODO: remove this requirement, as it's no longer used for anything nontrivial)
-      - a particular GCS directory structure in the bucket (see `autoresponder_config.py`)
+        - see `autoresponder_config.py` for the expected paths of these files within the bucket
       - optionally, a copy of same files in Google Drive (loads faster but less reliably)
+        - see `autoresponder_config.py` for the expected paths of these files within your Google Drive
 3. switchboard layer
     - script `bridge_service.py`
 4. selection layer